 When you are 17, a one year Foundation programme is recommended.
 This programme is for mature students that are age 17 and above.

 Yes.
-You can register for the IELTS conducted by the British Council or you may seat for Pearson’s Test of English.
+You can register for the IELTS conducted by the British Council or you may sit for Pearson’s Test of English.

 It takes up to three years.
 But it is four years for some courses.

-In the UK, there is no access for an International Student to study Medicine directly.
-But you can do a pre-med course for a year.
+In the UK, there is no access for an international student to study medicine directly.
+But you can do a pre-med course for one year.

 Need help with selecting a school or processing your overseas admission?